dotlang/language/doc/Enhancements.md

 \* - define something like seq in F# to have a generator function to be used in loops.
 `for (x: seq(1..10))`

+\* - In reference, try to just cover important high level topics and inside them explain details and edge cases.
+For example explain `enum` in Union type section.

+\* - If we really don't want to end statements with `;` then use another notation for comment.

 \* - Add regex operators for search and replace.

 \* - We can enhance import with other file systems like http: